axin233/CV_suturing/README.md

 - Depth condition (see Fig. 1 (e)).

 ## Computer vision algorithm for real-time needle detection
+Kil et al. [^dissertation] have proposed a computer vision algorithm for detecting needle motion, which verified that needle swept area, needle sway length, and needle tip path can be used to distinguish participants' skill levels.
+This algorithm, however, was designed for processing comparatively small video data.
+To allow the algorithm to process a large amount of video data, we re-designed the computer vision algorithm.

-The algorithm is designed for processing videos from Camera 1 (See Fig. 1 (c)).
-Compared with the predecessor[^2017paper], the enhanced algorithm has the following improvements.
+Compared with the predecessor, the enhanced algorithm has the following improvements.
 1. has fewer fault detections with the help of a reliable light source (see Fig. 1 (c)).
 2. Uses object-oriented programming (OOP).
 3. Increases the computational speed by using multithreading.
 4. Improves needle/thread detection accuracy by using background subtraction techniques.
-5. Supports analyzing video files and real-time video streams.
+5. Supports analyzing video files and real-time video streams from Camera 1 (See Fig. 1 (c)).
 6. Allows re-insertion at each region.

 [^first_paper]: